saria2016/alx_capstone_project/README.md

 1. **The ability to schedule tasks and activities:** Users can create tasks easily
 2. **The ability to easily modify and delete tasks:** Users can view the details and information of the tasks created with the ability to modify and delete as needed.

-# Installation
-## Dependencies
-- This application is written in Python and requires Python 3.11.4 or 3.11.6 to run correctly.
-- Use Requirement.txt to install all dependancy library by add this command :( pip install -r requirements.txt)

 ## Getting Started

 - Clone this git repository.
 If you are a GNU/Linux user, you could copy and paste the